Matho/server-setup-tutorial/Readme.md

 You can deploy the new docker stack via:
 `$ sudo docker stack deploy -c rails_projects-stack.yml rails_projects`

 One more step there - we need to synch uploaded images for the website.
 We will synch it via rsync from the old cluster to this new cluster.
+Run the command from old cluster.
 ```
 $ sudo rsync -lptrucv -e "ssh -p 7777" --progress /storage-pool/data/mathosk/ root@vps2.matho.sk:/storage-pool/data/mathosk
 ```